Boris Johnson to address nation amid coronavirus surge driven by new variant

 Hancock said in a separate morning news program that Britain’s temporary “Nightingale hospitals,” built in weeks last year, were on “standby if needed.”

 The National Health Service said in a statement that it was “working hard” to ready London’s flagship Nightingale hospital to treat patients “if necessary.”
-The London center will be used to rehabilitate people who are recovering from an emergency stay in hospital and will not be used to treat patients who are covid-positive, the statement said.
+The London center will be used to rehabilitate people who are recovering from an emergency stay in a hospital and will not be used to treat patients who have covid-19, the statement said.

 British media reported in recent days that the majority of the seven Nightingale hospitals had been dismantled or were not being used as cases began to climb in the country again — prompting many to question why.